-The normal arrangements for the treatment of complaints at Penshurst CE Primary School are used for complaints about provision made for special educational needs.
+The normal arrangements for the treatment of complaints at Penshurst CE Primary School are used for complaints about provision made for SEND.
 We encourage parents to discuss their concerns with the class teacher in the first instance.
-If this is not satisfactory the SENCO or Headteacher can try to resolve the issue before making the complaint formal to the Chair of the governing body.
+If this is not satisfactory the SENDCo or Headteacher can try to resolve the issue before making the complaint formal to the Chair of the governing body.

 If the complaint is not resolved after it has been considered by the governing body, then a disagreement resolution service or mediation service can be contracted.
-If it remains unresolved after this, the complainant can appeal to the First-tier Tribunal (Special Educational Needs and Disability), if the case refers to disability discrimination, or to the Secretary of State for all other cases.
+If it remains unresolved after this, the complainant can appeal to the first-tier Tribunal (SEND), if the case refers to disability discrimination, or to the Secretary of State for all other cases.

-There are some circumstances, usually for children who have a Statement of SEN where there is a statutory right for parents to appeal against a decision of the Local Authority.
+There are some circumstances, usually for children who have an EHCP where there is a statutory right for parents to appeal against a decision of the Local Authority.
 Complaints which fall within this category cannot be investigated by the school.

-How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils
+13. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with SEND and in supporting the families of such pupils

-The governing body have engaged with the following bodies:-
+The governing body have engaged with the following bodies: -

-• Free membership of LIFT for access to specialist teaching and learning service

-- Access to local authority's service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad hoc requests for advice from Communication and Assistive Technology Team etc - Membership of local SENCO forum
+- Free membership of LIFT for access to specialist teaching and learning service - Access to local authority's service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupils with requirement for direct therapy or advice - Ability to make ad hoc requests for advice from Communication and Assistive Technology Team etc - Membership of local SENDCo forum

-The contact details of support services for the parents of pupils with special educational needs and disabilities and children and young people with SEND up to age 25 (Code of Practice 2015, 6.39)
+14. The contact details of support services for the parents of pupils with SEND and children and young people with SEND up to age 25 (Code of Practice 6.39)

-Information Advice and Support Kent (IASK) provides a free and confidential, information, advice and support service, for parents of a disabled child or child with special educational needs and to children and young people up to age 25 who have a special educational need or disability.
+Information Advice and Support Kent (IASK) provides a free and confidential, information, advice and support service, for parents of a disabled child or child with SEND and to children and young people up to age 25 who have SEND.

-Trained staff can provide impartial legally based information and support on educational matters relating to special educational needs and disabilities, including health and social care.
+Trained staff can provide impartial legally based information and support on educational matters relating to SEND, including health and social care.
 The aim is to empower parents, children and young people to fully participate in discussions and make informed choices and decisions.
-Also to feel confident to express their views and wishes about education and future aspirations.
+Also, to feel confident to express their views and wishes about education and future aspirations.